Notes for distributors

 There are two predominant ways that a Flatcar Container Linux image can be easily customized for a specific operating environment: through Ignition, a first-boot provisioning tool that runs during a machine’s boot process, and through cloud-config , an older tool that runs every time a machine boots.

 Ignition is a tool that acquires a JSON config file when a machine first boots, and uses this config to perform tasks such as formatting disks, creating files, modifying and creating users, and adding systemd units.
 How Ignition acquires this config file varies per-platform, and it is highly recommended that providers ensure Ignition supports their respective platform.
 In addition to providers supported by upstream Ignition , Flatcar supports cloudsigma, hyperv, interoute, niftycloud, rackspace[-onmetal], and vagrant.

 Use Ignition to handle platform specific configuration such as custom networking, running an agent on the machine, or injecting files onto disk.
 To do this, place an Ignition config at

 /usr/share/oem/base/base.ign and it will be prepended to the user provided config.
 In addition, any config placed at

 /usr/share/oem/base/default.ign will be executed if a user config is not found.
 On platforms that support cloud-config, use this feature to run coreos-cloudinit when no Ignition config is provided.

-Additionally, it is recommended that providers ensure that coreos-metadata and ct have support for their platform.
-This will allow a nicer user experience, as coreos-metadata will be able to install users' ssh keys and users will be able to reference dynamic data in their Container Linux Configs.
+Additionally, it is recommended that providers ensure that Afterburn has support for their platform.
+This will allow a nicer user experience, as Afterburn will be able to install users' ssh keys and users will be able to reference metadata variables in their systemd units.

-Providers that previously supported cloud-config should continue to do so, as not all users have switched over to Container Linux Configs.
+Providers that previously supported cloud-config should continue to do so, as not all users have switched over to Butane Configs.
 New platforms do not need to support cloud-config.

 Flatcar Container Linux will automatically parse and execute